mybuddymichael/linter-elm-make/README.md

 ## Configuration

 #### `Lint On The Fly`
 By default, linting is only done after saving the file.
 If you want to lint while typing, turn on the `Lint On The Fly` option in the package settings.
-Also make sure that the `Lint As You Type` option is enabled in the [linter](https://atom.io/packages/linter) package settings.
+Also make sure that the `Lint on Change` option (`Lint As You Type` for Linter v1) is enabled in the [linter](https://atom.io/packages/linter) package settings.

 NOTE: Linting on the fly is experimental and currently works by copying the source files to the `Work Directory` (or to a temporary directory if `Work Directory` is blank) and running `elm-make` there.